 A furniture item that is too big will obstruct pathways and can interrupt the flow of a space and make it feel cluttered.
 For example, a large overstuffed sofa crammed into a small lounge room won’t leave much space to move around it so doesn’t work well.

 On the other hand, if the furniture is too small creating lots of space between items then it will prove inconvenient and won’t feel warm and inviting.
-For example, an undersized coffee table probably won’t be appropriate for use by most of the seating in the room, and will look a little lost positioned in the middle.
+For example, an undersized coffee table probably won’t be appropriate for use by most of the seating in the room.
+Also, it will look a little lost positioned in the middle.

 So, as a general rule a big room can handle large, bulky scale furnishings and a smaller room more petite and delicate items.

 Drawing up a floor plan of your room/s to scale will give you a good gauge of the space.
-It can help with selecting the appropriate size furniture based on the size of the room and will also give you an idea of which placements will work best.
+It can help with selecting the appropriate size furniture based on the size of the room.
+It will also give you an idea of which placements will work best.

 To effectively master spatial design in your home you must bring together the use of materials, aesthetics and colour with practicality, lifestyle and function.
 By taking all these things into consideration during your project you can easily plan and create an amazing space.